g5ostXa/hyprarch2/docs/archbase/arch-lvm-luks.md

 ```

 ## Wheel and sudo
-- Access the sudoers file with the following command:
+- Access the sudoers file using vim:
 ```
 # EDITOR=nano visudo
+```
 Note: To let anyone in the wheel group use sudo, uncomment this line:

-%wheel ALL=(ALL:ALL) ALL
+`%wheel ALL=(ALL:ALL) ALL`
-```

 ## Exit installation and reboot
 ```
 # exit